Anchormen/sql4es/README.md

 The driver can also be used from applications able to load the jdbc driver.
 It has been tested with [sqlWorkbench/J](http://www.sql-workbench.net/) and [Squirrel](http://squirrel-sql.sourceforge.net/) on an Elasticsearch 2.1 cluster.
 A description on how to use sql4es with sqlWorkbenchJ along with a number of example queries can be found at the bottom of this readme.

+### Supported SQL

+Simply said the sql4es driver translates SQL statements to their Elasticsearch counterparts and parses results into ResultSet implementations.
+The following sql statements are supported:

+- SELECT: fetches documents (with or without scoring) or aggregations from elasticsearch
+  * COUNT, MIN, MAX, SUM, AVG
+  * DISTINCT
+  * WHERE (=, >, >=, <, <=, <>, IN, LIKE, AND, OR)
+  * GROUP BY
+  * HAVING
+  * ORDER BY
+  * LIMIT (without offset, offsets are not supported by sql4es)
+- CREATE TABLE (AS) creates an index/type and optionally indexes the result of a query into it
+- CREATE VIEW (AS): creates an alias, optionally with a filter
+- DROP TABLE/VIEW removes an index or alias
+- INSERT INTO (VALUES | SELECT): inserts documents into an index/type; either provided values or results of a query
+- DELETE FROM (WHERE): removes documents
+- USE: selects an index as the driver's active one (used to interpret queries)
+- EXPLAIN SELECT: returns the Elasticsearch query performed for a SELECT statement

+**Remarks**

+Elasticsearch does not support transactions.
+Hence executing batches cannot be rolled back upon failure (nor can statements be committed).
+It also takes some time for documents to be indexed fully so executing an INSERT directly followed by a SELECT might not include the inserted documents.

+Some SQL statements or Elasticsearch features that are ***not (yet) supported***:

+- UPDATE is not supported
+- Not possible to specify offsets (OFFSET offset or LIMIT offset, number)
+- Fields with type 'nested' are not supported because this type requires different methods to query and retrieve data.
+- Parent child relationships are not supported.
+It is currently not possible to index or retrieve fields of this type.
+- Elasticsearch features like suggestions, templates and some im forgetting or unfamiliar with are not supported.

 ### Concepts

 Since elasticsearch is a NO-SQL database it does not contain the exact relational objects most people are familiar with (like databases, tables and records).
 Elasticsearch does however have a similar hierarchy of objects (index, type and document).
 The conceptual mapping used by sql4es is the following: